 After you’ve determined the right topical fit for them, you’re ready to dive into the following influence-building tactics:

 - Build out their social presence.
 Coach them on being present on social as a way to build their profile.
-Let them use a social media management tool to boost their success.
+Let them use a social media management tool like the Meltwater social media management suite to boost their success.
 Don’t take on too many social media platforms though—identify the ones that are most important for your industry and your customers and focus there.
 Help them identify your industry’s top influencers and analysts and follow them and start engaging over time.

 - Sign them up for (some) notifications.
 When they finally get a comment from a journalist they’ve been building a relationship with, you don’t want them to miss it.
 Setup mention alerts to keep them in the loop without overwhelming them.

 - Get them blogging.
 This can mean sharing their thoughts on your company blog, blogging on LinkedIn, or managing a Medium account.
 Consider a mix of content that’s exclusive to the channel and repurposing contributed content for a new audience.